Astemes/astemes-lunit/docs/10_Basics/Basics.md

 ![Comparing Arrays](img/array_comparison.jpg)

-Please note that the ``Pass if Equal.vi`` assetion will fail if either the type or the value does not match.
+Please note that the ``Pass if Equal.vi`` assertion will fail if either the type or the value does not match.

 ## Running the Test Case

+You can run a single test vi (using the Run Arrow) and it will run and show the user interface with the results of the test.

-To run the test case you can now right click it in the project window and select the ``Run Test Case...`` menu option.
+To run all tests contained in a test case, you can right click it in the project window and select the ``Run Test Case...`` menu option.

 ![Run from right click menu](img/run_test_case.png)

 This will open the test execution user interface and run the test case.
 Alternatively you can also launch the user interface from the tools menu through the ``Tools > LUnit > LUnit UI...`` menu option.
 This will open the user interface and show all tests in the current project.
+As the test is run, the results are also shown as visual icons overlays in the project explorer.

 ![Run from right click menu](img/test_execution_ui.png)